Download all of the PDFs in a zipped archive. (Caveat: file size is about 34MB and will take a while if you're using a

 Students investigate the effects of molecule size on diffusion across a synthetic selectively permeable membrane.
 This activity includes observation and analysis of osmosis (diffusion of water across a selectively permeable membrane).
 Additional questions guide students in analyzing the relative advantages of different models of the cell membrane.
 (NGSS)

 More Minds-on Activities for teaching biology are available at http://serendip.brynmawr.edu/exchange/bioactivities.
-These include overviews, discussion/worksheet activities, games, and web-based activities for learning and review.
+These include overviews, analysis and discussion activities, and games for learning and review.

 Students learn the principles of independent assortment and gene linkage in activities which analyze inheritance of multiple genes on the same or different chromosomes in hypothetical dragons.
 Students learn how these principles derive from the behavior of chromosomes during meiosis and fertilization.

 In this simulation activity students mimic the processes of meiosis and fertilization to investigate the inheritance of multiple genes and then use their understanding of concepts such as dominant/recessive alleles, incomplete dominance, sex-linked inheritance, and epistasis to interpret the results of the simulation.
 This activity can be used as a culminating activity after you have introduced classical genetics, and it can serve as formative assessment to identify any areas of confusion that require additional clarification.

 Studentslearn the genetics and immunobiology of the ABO blood type system and use simple chemicals and logical reasoning to solve a murder mystery and to determine whether two babies were switched in the hospital.
 This activity introduces students to the concept of codominance; in the Teacher Preparation Notes we suggest an extension which you can use to introduce the concept of incomplete dominance and the difference between codominance vs. incomplete dominance.

 More Minds-on Activities for teaching biology are available at http://serendip.brynmawr.edu/exchange/bioactivities#mmfgenetics.
-These include overviews, discussion/worksheet activities, games, and web-based activities for learning and review.
+These include overviews, analysis and discussion activities, and games for learning and review.